oritp/PBE/README.md

   Contains the Ruby code file to work with the Itead PN532 NFC RFID module.
 - ## Puzzle2
   Contains the User Interface version for the Puzzle1 code working with GTK3.
+- ## CDR (Critical Design Review)
+  Contains the code to implement the extension of Ruby Client, Database and Server.